VeinsOfTheEarth/RivGraph/docs/source/maskmaking/index.rst

 Can my mask represent something that isn't a river?
 ---------------------------------------------------

 Perhaps you'd like to vectorize a road network or a vascular system.
 This is possible to do with *RivGraph*.
 However, you will not be able to instantiate the convenient *delta* or *river* classes as they are designed only for river channel networks.
 Instead, you will need to poke around the API to figure out which functions will work for you.
 A good starting point is to skeletonize your mask with :obj:`rivgraph.mask_to_graph.skeletonize_mask()` then run :obj:`rivgraph.mask_to_graph.skel_to_graph()` to convert the skeleton to a set of links and nodes.
-If you have an interesting non-river use-case, please send an email to j........k@gmail.com and we can add it as an example.
+If you have an interesting non-river use-case, consider opening an issue so it can be documented as an example.

 .. _supportedfiletypes: